SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/rabbitmq.md

 * In the input plugins section, which is `[[inputs.rabbitmq]]`:
     * `url` - The URL of the RabbitMQ server for Management HTTP Endpoint.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/rabbitmq) for more information on additional parameters for configuring the RabbitMQ input plugin for Telegraf.
-    * `username`: The Username of RabbitMQ's admin account .
+    * `username`.
+The Username of RabbitMQ's admin account .
 The default is “guest”.
-    * `password`: The password of RabbitMQ's admin account.
+    * `password`.
+The password of RabbitMQ's admin account.
 The default is “guest”.
     * In the tags section, that is `[inputs.rabbitmq.tags]`
-        * `environment` - This is the deployment environment where the RabbitMQ cluster identified by the value of **`servers`** resides.
+        * `environment`.
+This is the deployment environment where the RabbitMQ cluster identified by the value of **`servers`** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-        * `messaging_cluster` - Enter a name to identify this RabbitMQ cluster.
+        * `messaging_cluster`.
+Enter a name to identify this RabbitMQ cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 * In the output plugins section, that is `[[outputs.sumologic]]`:
     * `url` - This is the HTTP source URL created in step 3.
 Please see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/configure-telegraf-output-plugin.md) for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.

-Here’s an explanation for additional values set by this Telegraf configuration that we request you **please do not modify** as they will cause the Sumo Logic apps to not function correctly.
+**Do not modify** the following values set by this Telegraf configuration as it will cause the Sumo Logic app to not function correctly.

 * `data_format - “prometheus”` In the output plugins section, which is `[[outputs.sumologic]]`.
 Metrics are sent in the Prometheus format to Sumo Logic.
 * `component: “messaging”` - In the input plugins section, which is `[[inputs.RabbitMQ]]`.
 This value is used by Sumo Logic apps to identify application components.